A Place to Call Home

 - Double Room: $13,440

 - Single Room: $14,440

 How Do I Apply for Housing?

-Step 1: Submit your Statement of Intent to Register (SIR) and $300 reservation fee by May 1 for first year students and June 1 for transfer students.
+Step 1: Submit your Statement of Intent to Register (SIR) by May 1 for first year students and June 1 for transfer students.

 Step 2: Wait 24 hours.

 Step 3: Visit housing.ucmerced.edu, select “Apply for Housing” and complete your online housing preference form for first year students or the housing application for transfer students.